tatianaacostag/DevelopersDoc_site/content/en/docs/Getting started/Test-your-solution.md

 linkTitle: "Test Your Solution"
 date: 2021-04-06T15:34:20-05:00
 description: >
-  PayU has a sandbox environment in which, you can test your solution before moving to the live environment, where you can receive real payments and transactions.
+  Leverage PayU's sandbox environment to thoroughly test your solution before transitioning to the live environment, where real payments and transactions take place.
 weight: 40
 ---
 <script>